joostd/scirt-fido2-webauthn/0-introduction.md

 When using an Android device: make sure it is running Android 7+.

-Use the latest version of Google Chrome version (but at least 72+) Alternatively, use any other browser with FIDO2 support:
+Use the latest version of Google Chrome (at least 72+) Alternatively, use any other browser with FIDO2 support:

 - Windows 10: Edge version 1809+